IV0000/LeaguePedia/README.md

 LeaguePedia is an enciclopedy about League of Legends created using SwiftUI and the [RiotGamesAPI](https://developer.riotgames.com/).

 ## Features
-You can view and search all league of legends **champions** and view all the **runes** present in the game.
+You can view and search all league of legends **champions** and all the **runes** present in the game.
 The app is also present in both light and **dark mode**.
-For this project i've created some data models to handle the decoded JSON data from the API.
+For this project I've created some data models to handle the decoded JSON data from the API.
 The async images were cached using [this tutorial](https://youtu.be/KhGyiOk3Yzk).
-In a future version i'm planning to add the "change leanguage" feature.

 ## Screenshots